-Wright Seaplane Base Inc. members Dennis McTaggart (left) and Dave Miller (right) present a $200 check to Dayton History curator Gwen Haney at the Wright Seaplane Display at Carillon Park in Dayton, Ohio.
-WSBI partnered with Dayton History for the new display educating the public on Orville Wrights 100+ seaplane experimental flights along the Miami River in Moraine and West Carrollton in 1913 and 1914.
+Wright Seaplane Base Inc. members Dennis McTaggart (left) and Dave Miller (right) present a $200 check to Dayton History curator Gwen Haney at the Wright Seaplane display at Carillon Park in Dayton, Ohio.
+WSBI partnered with Dayton History for the new display educating the public on Orville Wrights 100+ seaplane experimental flights along the Great Miami River in Moraine and West Carrollton in 1913 and 1914.
 The exhibition combines photos of a Wright Aeroboat flying along the Miami River in Moraine and a write-up about the flights.
 Majestically soaring above the display is a replica Wright Aeroboat.
-The display is located in front of the Dayton Invention Merry-Go-Round in which each ride represents a different business or great invention in Dayton's History.
+The display is located in front of the Dayton Invention Merry-Go-Round in which each ride represents a different business or great invention in Dayton's history.

 It is with a heavy heart we regret to inform our followers and friends that one of our founding members, Donald Ferguson (Big Fergie)--the other half or 'heart' of Wright Seaplane Base, Inc., our fervent storyteller and resident historian of the Wright Brothers' has passed away.
 We send our sincerest condolences to his family and friends.
 R.I.P.
 Big Fergie, we will miss you dearly.